devtir7/kanban-task-app/README.md

 Task Editing & Deletion: Tasks can be easily edited or deleted by clicking on the task card and accessing the edit/delete options.

 Context API: The app effectively manages the state and data of the Kanban board using React's Context API.
 This ensures a smooth and efficient flow of data between components.
+It is also used for task and board management in the app.

 Responsive Design: The app is built with a mobile-first approach and is fully responsive, providing an optimal viewing and interactive experience across various devices and screen sizes.
 It adapts to both mobile and desktop screens.

-Tech Stack:
+**Tech Stack:**

 The Kanban Task Management App utilizes the following technologies:

 React: A popular JavaScript library for building user interfaces, allowing for efficient component-based development.